 Chris offers an initial review with no obligation, so you can find out more about the value that he can add to your case before you commit to instruct him.
 This is without charge on all but the largest cases.
 If he feels his involvement is not needed in your particular case, he’ll let you know.
 So it costs you nothing to find out if Chris can help.

 Sometimes it is necessary to investigate the finances of one party to the divorce, on behalf of the other.
-It used to be helped by the case of Hildebrand where, if one spouse found some papers that showed that the other was lying or understating their wealth, those papers could be used in evidence so long as they were shown to the other side.
+It used to be helped by the case of Hildebrand where, if one spouse found some papers which showed that the other was lying or understating their wealth, those papers could be used in evidence so long as they were shown to the other side.
 Chris has had some stunning results with Hildebrand.
-The case of Imerman stopped that – shame!
-Now one must be subtler in such investigations.
+The case of Imerman stopped that.

-The usual situation in a family dispute is that the husband (usually the husband) wants to take the family business out of the marriage, so the wife will take the house and savings etc. But they need an even split, so what is the value of the business?
+The usual situation in a family dispute is that the husband (usually the husband) wants to take the family business out of the marriage, so the wife will take the house and savings etc. to reach a clean break.
+But they need an even split, so what is the value of the business?

 Typically, Chris gets a joint letter from the two spouses’ solicitors asking him to outline:

-These are all questions that require clarification and investigation so that the court can make a clear decision.
+These are all questions that require clarification and investigation by a forensic accountant in divorce proceedings so that the court can make a clear decision.

 These days, except for the biggest value cases, the judge will only allow one expert accountant to act for both sides, and produce a joint report for the court.
-One acts as an SJE, or Single Joint Expert.
+This is called an SJE, or Single Joint Expert.
 Chris has done a vast number of these cases, and had special training as an SJE.

 So he is in a prime position to liaise with you on any family disputes or related forensic accounting cases, which require thorough investigation of the financials and assets involved.

-If you need assistance of a family forensic accountant then get in touch.
+If you need assistance from a family forensic accountant in divorce proceedings then get in touch.